Particular/docs.particular.net/nservicebus/upgrades/externalize-encryption.md

 ## Migration example

-For a system with two endpoints, there are the steps to migrate to the `NServiceBus.Encryption.MessageProperty` package:
+For a system with two or more endpoints, there are the steps to migrate to the `NServiceBus.Encryption.MessageProperty` package:

-1. Install the `NServiceBus.Encryption.MessageProperty` NuGet package into both endpoints.
+ 1. Install the `NServiceBus.Encryption.MessageProperty` NuGet package into all endpoints.
-1. Update the configuration for both endpoints to use either [RijndaelEncryptionService](#enabling-rijndaelencryptionservice) or your own [custom encryption service](#custom-encryption-service).
+ 1. Update the configuration for all endpoints to use either [RijndaelEncryptionService](#enabling-rijndaelencryptionservice) or [a custom encryption service](#custom-encryption-service).
-1. Deploy both endpoints
+ 1. Deploy all endpoints.
-1. Update message contracts in both endpoints to use the `NServiceBus.Encryption.MessageProperty.WireEncryptedString` property type.
+ 1. Update message contracts in all endpoints to use the `NServiceBus.Encryption.MessageProperty.WireEncryptedString` property type.
-1. Deploy both endpoints
+ 1. Deploy both endpoints.

-Note that all endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _before_ updating any message contracts to use `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.
+Note: All endpoints must be updated to the `NServiceBus.Encryption.MessageProperty` package _before_ updating any message contracts to use `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.
 This is to prevent issues with [compatibility](#compatibility).

 ## Enabling RijndaelEncryptionService